 NCECP Distance Education courses were developed by experienced early childhood college instructors on a post-secondary level.
 Courses require students to implement activities and assignments with children from Infancy to Grade 3.

 Instructor support is available to every student.
-Students must contact the instructor by e-mail upon receipt of the course materials.
+Students must contact the instructor upon receipt of the welcome email and course file.
 To promote a positive learning experience, students are encouraged to contact the instructor as soon as a question or concern arises and/or to clarify concepts or assignments.

-There are multiple modules in each course and each is presented as a self-contained unit with its own syllabus, which includes the course description, course objectives, required texts and DVD, course activities, and evaluation procedures.
+There are multiple modules in each course, and each is presented as a self-contained unit with its own syllabus, which includes the course description, course objectives, required texts and video, course activities, and evaluation procedures.
 Students are graded on a pass/fail system.
-If a student fails a module, they are given the option of taking the module over, or ending their course of study without earning the CEU credits.
+If a student fails a module, they are given the option of taking the module over or ending their course of study without earning the CEU credits.

 Factors considered in determining competency include ability to support arguments, ideas, and suggestions with information from readings, experience, and other research.
 In addition, all written work should be thorough, thoughtful, neat, and attractive, and contain proper spelling, punctuation, and syntax.
 Each assignment should respond directly to the questions posed fully and succinctly.
 Most assignments should be one to two typed pages in length, double-spaced.

 While the modules are presented as self-contained, each module incorporates what the student learned in the prior module(s) and slowly increases in difficulty.
 Thus, the sequence the modules are offered in is fixed and may not be altered.

 Students are expected to submit coursework at 2-week intervals (or sooner) to ensure sufficient time for instructor feed-back and completion of assignment(s) and return of course materials within the 63 days allowed per signed enrollment form/contract.